-- A The student's performance was excellent. - B The student's performance was above average. - C The student passed. - D The student failed. - 2.
-Of the above grades, AA, A, B, and C are passing grades, while D is a failing grade. - 3.
-Students who fail to attend a class for which they have submitted registration as per Article 5 above, shall receive a D grade on that class's examinations.
+- A The student's performance was excellent.

+- B The student's performance was above average.

+- C The student passed.

+- D The student failed.

+2. Of the above grades, AA, A, B, and C are passing grades, while D is a failing grade.

+3. Students who fail to attend a class for which they have submitted registration as per Article 5 above, shall receive a D grade on that course subject's grades.